 - Update Your Software

 As cyber threats are constantly evolving, digital software is as well to keep up with the attacks.
 While these update reminders and notifications can be pesky, it’s important that your software has the latest advances in cyber security to offer up the best possible protection.
 Utilizing a Secure Email Gateway (SEG) software, which monitors all incoming and outgoing emails, will help prevent your organization from receiving unwanted threats.

 When you report an attack, this helps others avoid falling victim to the same phishing attack.
 The proper organizations can both warn others of the scam and help work towards fighting these scams altogether.
 To report a phishing message, forward it to the Anti-Phishing Working Group at [email protected].

 While there are many techniques to staying vigilant in your abilities to thwart a social engineering attempt, hackers still succeed every day.
 A cyber liability policy has become an absolute necessity for every organization to protect against the financial damages that these attacks can cause.
 Investing in a cyber policy is the most cost-effective way to protect against an attack.
 The financial damages of a cyber attack far outweigh the investment of a cyber premium.
 In addition, ProWriters offers a number of free risk management resources to increase your cyber security control.

 ProWriters Can Help!

 We understand that cyber is complex.
 We’ve taken this complex market and simplified it to offer your clients flexible coverage options with streamlined comparisons to help find the right policy that fits their individual needs.
-With our Cyber IQ Comparative Rate Portal, you can receive your quote in just minutes!
+With our Cyber IQ Comparative Rate Platform, you can receive your quote in just minutes!